 As a general rule, a thread count of 400 to 600 is the best choice if you want warm, somewhat heavy sheets, and 200 to 400 for a lighter, cooler fabric.
 Keep in mind that the higher the thread count, the more delicate the fabric, so if you’re choosing sheets for a child’s bed, you can go even lower, to around 250.

 Cotton: The fabric of choice for most people is 100% cotton.
 It’s hard to match cotton sheets for comfort, breathability, and durability.
+If you get night sweats, you may want to invest in good cotton sheets.
 But there are a few terms to know when it comes to cotton sheets.

 Long-fiber cotton is the most desirable type.
 This variety of cotton produces the softest, most luxurious fabric.